 In terms of autonomy, I’m not sure that going to the doctor and requesting drug X truly represents autonomous decision making.
 In fact, if patients are forming spurious judgments about the state of their health and the treatment they need, they lose the true autonomy that comes from getting a well-reason diagnosis and being presented with appropriate treatment options in a way that allows them to make informed decisions.

-As for earlier diagnosis, this brings to mind issues with misleading Paxil advertising that essentially claimed that everyone (and probably their dog too) had social anxiety disorder and needed to be medicated.
-Social anxiety is a very real and potentially debilitating condition, but the makers of Paxil were casting a much wider net than that.
+As for earlier diagnosis, this brings to mind issues with misleading advertising for Paxil (the SSRI antidepressant paroxetine) that essentially claimed that everyone (and probably their dog too) had social anxiety disorder and needed to be medicated.
+Social anxiety disorder is a very real and potentially debilitating condition, but the makers of Paxil were casting a much wider net than that.
 People who are unwell will make their own decisions about whether or not to seek medical help, but there’s no need for the masses to go rushing to their doctor asking for drugs because pharmaceutical marketing campaigns told them they were most likely sick.

 I fail to see how compliance could be improved, unless the line of thinking goes that if a patient asks their doctor for drug X (whether they need it or not), they’re more likely to take drug X?
 Or does seeing a Pristiq ad on tv remind someone that they forgot to take their medication that morning?
-It all seems like a rather flimsy argument.
+It all seems rather flimsy.

 What are the potential harms?